office of residential life

 A successful candidate for a Resident Assistant (RA) position at Boston College will be open minded and enjoy working with diverse groups of people.
 Candidates will be organized, responsible, and able to make good, ethical decisions.
 Candidates must demonstrate leadership, interpersonal skills, and a commitment to diversity.
 We welcome all students with various backgrounds, experiences, and talents to apply!

 A minimum GPA of 2.50 is required at the time of application or after the first semester for current first year students.
-Grades will be checked at the end of the Fall semester and again in May 2017 to make sure that the standard academic minimum requirements are met.
-Failure to meet the minimum GPA requirment may result in removal from the selection process.
+Grades will be checked at the end of the Fall semester and again at the end of the Spring semester to make sure that the standard academic minimum requirements are met.
+Failure to meet the minimum GPA requirement will result in removal from the selection process.

 Candidates must be in good disciplinary standing with the Office of Residential Life and the Office of the Dean of Students Office.
 Candidates must not currently be serving a sanction of housing probation or higher.
 Disciplinary records will be reviewed for each applicant.

 You must be enrolled as a full-time Boston College student for the academic year in which you are applying for in order to be a Resident Assistant.
 Unfortunately, students in the Woods College are not eligible to apply at this time.
-Also, if you are an incoming first year law student for the 2017-18 academic year, you are not eligible to apply for a Resident Assistant position until your second and/or third year of law school.
+Also, if you are an incoming first year law student for, you are not eligible to apply for a Resident Assistant position until your second and/or third year of law school.
 If you are applying for a graduate program at Boston College and are offered a position, the offer is pending your acceptance into your graduate program.

 During RA Training in August you will participate in up to 20+ presentations from various offices and on multiple topics related to the position.
 Couple this with over 16 hours of in-hall time, we hope you will come away with an understanding of your specific role and responsibilities, how the RA position fits into the greater BC Community and mission, and engage with residents on an interpersonal level around topics such as academics, equity and diversity, wellness, and more.